abhinavbhardwaj09105/weblog-web/README.md

 ### Features

 - **Smart Summary**
-  Need a concise overview of your blog post?
+  Need a concise overview of a blog post?
 Our AI-powered summary tool delivers a balanced, detailed summary that captures all the key points in a digestible format.

 - **AI-Powered Title Generator**
   Struggling with a catchy title?
 Let our AI help!
 Generate the perfect title that grabs attention and keeps readers engaged.